 Your accommodation in a 3-star category hotel in Kathmandu with a breakfast plan

-Your accommodation in the best guesthouses available (on twin sharing basis) during the trek with breakfast, lunch, and dinner throughout the trekking journey
+Your accommodation in the best guesthouses available (on a twin sharing basis) during the trek with breakfast, lunch, and dinner throughout the trekking journey

 Accommodation in tented camps in the Lobuche Peak High camp